Syed Salahuddin: Muslim United Front

+Militancy career

 Hizbul Mujahideen

 After his arrest for violent protests and release in 1989, he then joined Hizbul Mujahideen founded by Muhammad Ahsan Dar alias "Master" who later parted from Hizbul Mujahideen.
-He soon took over as the chief of Hizbul Mujahideen and then adopted nom de guerre "Syed Salahuddin", named after Saladin, the 12th century Muslim political and military leader, who fought in the Crusades.
+He soon took over as the chief of Hizbul Mujahideen and then adopted nom de guerre "Syed Salahuddin", named after Saladin, the 12th century Sunni Muslim political and military leader, who fought in The Third Crusade.

 In June 2012 in an interview, Hizb-ul-Mujahideen chief Syed Salahuddin accepted that Pakistan had been backing Hizb-ul-Mujahideen for fight in Kashmir.
 He had declared to start attacking Pakistan if it ceased support of jihadis in Jammu and Kashmir, as they were fighting "Pakistan's war".

 Designation as a terrorist by U.S.

 On 26 June 2017 the US Department of State has designated Mohammad Yusuf Shah, also known as Syed Salahuddin, as a Specially Designated Global Terrorist (SDGT) under Section 1(b) of Executive Order (E.O.)
 13224, which imposes sanctions on foreign persons who have committed, or pose a significant risk of committing, acts of terrorism that threaten the security of U.S. nationals or the national security, foreign policy, or economy of the United States.
 As a consequence of this designation, U.S. persons are generally prohibited from engaging in transactions with Salahuddin and all of Salahuddin's property and interests in property subject to United States jurisdiction are blocked.
-He is designated as an Indian national with a date of birth of 1952 and addresses in Muzaffarabad (the capital of Azad Kashmir, Pakistan), Rawalpindi (the Pakistan military headquarters) and Islamabad.
+He is designated as an Indian national with a date of birth of 1952 and addresses in Muzaffarabad (the capital of Pak administered Kashmir, Pakistan), Rawalpindi (the Pakistan military headquarters) and Islamabad.

 Pakistan rejected the US sanctions against him.

+Personal life

 Family

 Shah is married, with five sons and two daughters.
+Writing in 2017, Indian journalist Barkha Dutt, who met him in Rawalpindi, stated that none of Syed Salahuddin's children had been involved in militancy, and that four of them had held government jobs.

 Two sons were removed from government offices in Jammu and Kashmir in 2021.
-In the next month one of his sons, Syed Shakeel Yousuf, in a terror funding case.
+In the next month one of his sons, Syed Shakeel Yousuf was arrested, in a terror funding case.
 Shahid, another son, had been arrested before.